giraldiego/NOIR/SETUP.md

 General

-- multiplier - Chance to spawn by 40% (for milkdrinkers use 10%)
+- multiplier - Chance to spawn by 40% (for milkdrinkers use 0% or 10%)

 ### NECR